notetakingforeggs/EventsPlatform/AssortedPlans/ArchitectureDecisionRecords/004-OAUTH2-in-frontend.md

 Front end sends a request to back end, which sends a redirect to the frontend to initiate a signin process which occurs on the backend.

 ### Consequences
-It may be less secure, and will require https setups for minimum security, but it should be somewhat faster, delegating more of the process to firebase (allowing multiple logins etc..)
-It may result in technical debt that i regret later if it comes to refactoring.
+- It may be less secure, and will require https setups for minimum security
+- it should be somewhat faster to implement initially, delegating more of the process to firebase (allowing multiple logins etc..)
+- It may result in technical debt that i regret later if it comes to refactoring.
+- tokens may become invalid after a certain time, refresh may be harder
+- offline not so easy?

 ### Status
 Initialised